pieterjandesmedt/vite-et-reves/content/captains-log/2019-09-22-hydra-vlychada-bay.md

 After a few hours of hoping against better judgement that the wind would pick up ("maybe it's just the wind shadow of the islands!"), we decided to call it a day and turn on the engines.
 We had 30 miles to go and at 2 knots, that would take 15 to 24 hours.
 It was already well past 3PM by then.
 On top of that, we were entering a submarine and underwater weapons practise area.

 But even on engine, doing 5 knots, 30 miles would take 6 hours.
 I decided to set course for a closer bay.
-Avlaki bay was marked on the map as nice, wide, with a sandy beach and absolutely beautiful.
+Vlychada bay was marked on the map as nice, wide, with a sandy beach and absolutely beautiful.
 Still a good 4 hours away.

 I spent the free time (no sails to tend to) fixing the engine panels.
 I had cut them out to fix a problem, and now they needed rebedding.
 We did not spot any submarines, but heard cryptic messages on the radio all the time.